KaiSandstrom/jMinesweeper/README.md

 jMinesweeper is a clone of the original Windows Minesweeper, written in Java using Swing.

-It currently supports three difficulties:
+It comes with three default difficulties:

 * Easy, a 9x9 board with 10 mines
 * Intermediate, a 16x16 board with 40 mines
 * Expert, a 16x30 board with 99 mines

+Custom boards can also be created, with user-defined numbers of rows, columns, and mines.

 JMinesweeper uses objects to represent the game state.
 Mine-containing cells and non-mine-containing cells are represented by classes that extend the